-The Moot Parliament Programme is a year-long programme organised by the Ministry of Education, in collaboration with expert-mentor volunteeers, trainers, evaluators and law students from NUS and SMU.
-The programmes aims to educate upper secondary Gifted Education/Integrated Programme pupils on the Singapore model of democratic government and parliament as a legislative institution, and to enhance their interest in parliamentary debates and legislation through developing their awareness of the democratic parliamentary process in action.
+The Moot Parliament Programme is a year-long programme organised by the Ministry of Education, in collaboration with expert-mentor volunteers, trainers, evaluators and law students from NUS and SMU.
+The programme aims to educate upper secondary Gifted Education/Integrated Programme pupils on the Singaporean model of democratic government, and Parliament as a legislative institution.
+It also aims to enhance their interest in Parliamentary debates and legislation through building their knowledge of the democratic Parliamentary process in action.

 WHAT TO EXPECT?

 |“I have learnt to be more empathetic towards the underprivileged individuals in our community.
 Through our research and interaction with them – their problems are no longer case studies on a textbook but rather, real life difficulties that many face on a daily basis.
 This has taught me to understand how privileged I am, and also to constantly question how I am able to offer help and support to the underprivileged in my community.” – Laura, Secondary 3 MPP 2015/16 Participant from Raffles Girls’ School